This is one of those recipes that makes your Sunday special 🙂

 It’s probably the most typical pasta sauce of Naples area (and incredibly quite unknown in the rest of Italy), we can say it’s a recipe that has a “ritual” in it, and traditionally it’s a recipe that gathers the whole family (several people I mean, especially in the past).

-The name means “at the Genoa way”, but as we said it’s a recipe from Naples.
+The name means “at the Genoa style”, but as we said it’s a recipe from Naples.
 There are several legends behind the name, but none of them is perfectly clear.

 One story says that some centuries ago, in the harbor of Naples, there were many dives hold by chefs from Genoa, and there the sauce was born.
 Another story says that a chef from Naples created this recipe, and his nickname was “‘o genoves”.
+And another story that I found tells of a monzú (the French chefs cooking for nobles people in Naples) of Geneva (therefore “Genovese”) who introduced this variant of the “soupe d’oignons” in the court of some aristocratic family.
 But there are some more stories 🙂

 Probably we will never get a real answer to this question, but what really matters is that this recipe is very good 🙂

-It’s a very long recipe to make, something that we can prepare only on Sunday usually, when we have all the time 🙂 indeed, it has to cook many hours at very low heat: some people, the more traditional, will cook it also for 8/10 hours long (someone cook it 4 hours already on Saturday evening and then other 4 hours on Sunday morning)!
-Nowadays more and more people tend to make it a bit faster, someone say that 3/4 hours are enough.
-I think it depends on how many onions you use, how much meat and which cuts.
-But to melt well the onions I think that at least 5 hours are needed.
-We must obtain a creamy brownish sauce, and I noticed that only after about 5 hours the sauce starts to get that color, texture and consistence.
-In this case I started to cook it at around 7:00am, and we ate it at almost 1:00pm, so I cooked it for almost 6 hours.
+It’s a very long recipe to make, something that we can prepare only on Sunday usually, when we have all the time 🙂 indeed, it has to cook many hours at very low heat: some people, the more traditional, will cook it also for 8-10 hours long (someone cook it 4 hours already on Saturday evening and then other 4 hours on Sunday morning)!
+But nowadays less and less people do it for so long (also because there are more tender beefs available nowadays).
+I think it depends on how many onions you use, how much meat and which cuts, and how tender is the meat.
+But to melt well the onions I think that 4-5 hours are needed.
+We must obtain a creamy brownish sauce, and I noticed that only after about 4-5 hours the sauce starts to get the perfect color and texture.
+I suggest to start on early morning 🙂 or the evening before, as I wrote above.

 The ingredients are not too many, but there are some details to take care, as always 🙂

 Which meat?
 Beef.
-Or veal. (probably in the past also old cows were used, as in many of these long time cooking traditional recipes).
+Or veal. (probably in the past also old cows and oxen were used, as in many of these long time cooking traditional recipes).
+But someone add also some pork meat, like the chops or the thigh.

 Which cuts?
 The best choices are the muscles of the back legs with their gristle, the beef round and the rump.
 But someone use also the brisket.
+But also the cheek can be perfect, or the neck.
 Then someone prefer to cut the meat in medium size cubes and cook them until they fall apart inside the sauce, someone cut them instead in bigger pieces and serve them after the pasta, and someone else cook a whole piece of meat and take it out from the cocotte/pot after 3-4 hours, to serve it sliced after the pasta, as a second course.

 The recipe I’m going to show is just one of the many recipes about this dish, indeed we can say that probably every family in the area of origin has a personal recipe 🙂 someone use the white wine (the most common choice), someone the red wine, someone even the Marsala wine and someone else don’t use wine at all.
 Someone add some tomatoes.
 Someone use certain spices, someone prefer other spices.
 Someone add also meat from pig thigh and also Neapolitan salami.
-Someone use just extra virgin olive oil, someone use the lardo too (or the “sugna”), and even butter.
-Someone use also some pancetta/guanciale (bacon/cheek lard).
+Someone use just extra virgin olive oil, someone use the lardo too (or the “sugna”).
+Someone use also some pancetta/guanciale .
 But the procedure it’s always about the same, and the main ingredients are these.

 - 1 rib of celery